nobitlost/AlexaSmartHomeSkillAdapter/README.md

 This method creates and sends a [confirmation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#setlockstateconfirmation) for a [SetLockState](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#setlockstaterequest) request.

 The method accepts the current lock state.
 It returns a message string if an error was detected, otherwise `null`.
-Possible error conditions include: the ongoing session is not related to the *setLockState* command, the *state* pararmeter is neither *LOCKED* nor *UNLOCKED*, and transport-related errors.
+Possible error conditions include: the ongoing session is not related to the *setLockState* command, the *state* parameter is neither *LOCKED* nor *UNLOCKED*, and transport-related errors.

 ### sendGetLockStateResponse(*state*)

 This method creates and sends a [response](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#getlockstateresponse) to a [GetLockState](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/smart-home-skill-api-reference#getlockstaterequest) query.

 The method accepts the current lock state.
 It returns a message string if an error was detected, otherwise `null`.
-Possible error conditions include: the ongoing session is not related to the *getLockState* command, the *state* pararmeter is neither *LOCKED* nor *UNLOCKED*, and transport-related errors.
+Possible error conditions include: the ongoing session is not related to the *getLockState* command, the *state* parameter is neither *LOCKED* nor *UNLOCKED*, and transport-related errors.

 ### sendSetPercentageConfirm()